XAT- Xavier Aptitude Test 2026

 Hence, B must prepare Q10 and 11 in ET.

-Sometimes arrangements are made based on Ranking .
+Sometimes arrangements are made based on Ranking.
 So, you must have knowledge of Ranking.

-You should have knowledge of Blood Relation .
+You should have knowledge of Blood relations.

-First, find out the number of persons sitting in the Seating Arrangement .
+First, find out the number of persons sitting in the Seating Arrangement.

 Determine the rows in the arrangement.